 Notwithstanding the fact that, as Michel Platini has noted, in his generation no footballers ever sang the Marseillaise, and that “white” footballers – even the Muslim Franck Ribéry, who at best mutters a bit during the anthem but is much more enthusiastic in his pre-game prayers to Allah – are rarely if ever asked this particular question, even so some will continue to insist that your choice not to sing is a window onto your disloyal soul.
-As the Front National explained: “This football mercenary, paid 1484 Euros per hour, shows an inconceivable and inacceptable disdain for the jersey that he is lucky to be able to wear.
+As the Front National explained: “This football mercenary, paid 1484 Euros per hour, shows an inconceivable and unacceptable disdain for the jersey that he is lucky to be able to wear.
 Karim Benzema does not “see the problem” with not singing the Marseillaise.
 Well, French people wouldn’t see any problem with having him no longer play for the French team.”

 Some genealogy is in order here.
 In 1996, Jean-Marie Le Pen first levied this accusation against the French team.
 France was playing in the European Cup, and playing well.
 But he was a bit disturbed by something he saw: an awful lot of them seemed, well, not really to be French.
 “It’s a little bit artificial to bring in foreign players and baptize them ‘Equipe de France,’” he opined.
 The team, he went on – with blithe disregard for the bald falsity of what he was saying, since no one can play on the French team who is not a French citizen, and nearly all of the players had in any case been born in France – was full of “fake Frenchmen who don’t sing the Marseillaise or visibly don’t know it.”
 When pressed on these comments a few days later, he lamented that while players from other countries in the tournament sang their anthems, “our players don’t because they don’t want to.
 Sometimes they even pout in a way that makes it clear that it’s a choice on their part.
 Or else they don’t know it.
 It’s understandable since no one teaches it to them.”
-[For more on this, see Laurent’s excellent book, Soccer Empire — Ed]

 The response to Le Pen’s 1996 comments was immediate and resounding: everyone, or almost everyone, called him an idiot.
 Politicians, pundits, and journalists all piled on, falling over themselves to denounce his comments and declare their love for the French team.
 In fact he managed to do something rather extraordinary with his comments, pushing a group of athletes – most of whom would likely have never made public political statements about the questions of race, immigration, and identity in France – to become activists of a kind.